KateCourt/unix-exercises/index.md

 </details>

 ## 3.3 Renaming Files
- Suppose that you created a plain-text file in your current directory to contain a list of the statistical tests you will need to do to analyze your data, and named it: `statstics.txt`
+ Suppose you created a text file called `statstics.txt`

  After creating and saving this file you realize you misspelled the filename!
 You want to correct the mistake, which of the following commands could you use to do so?